Dipeshtwis/curriculum-html-css/portfolio/m10_localstorage.md

-# Milestone 10 - Preserve data in the browser
+# Portfolio: preserve data in the browser

 ## Learning objectives